EAN 13 Barcode Information & FAQ

 What is an EAN-13 barcode?

 The 13 digit EAN-13 (European Article Number) is the most commonly used retail barcode worldwide.
 A retail barcode is a string of numbers which has never been used on a product in a shop before.
-The utility of this system is it allows product information like price, stock and description to be quickly recalled at the point of sale or other operations of a shop without the risk of two different products sharing the same number.
+The great thing about this system is it allows product information like price, stock and description to be quickly recalled at the point of sale or other operations of a shop without the risk of two different products sharing the same number.
 Most shops require products to have high quality barcodes printed or attached to all incoming goods, as modern checkouts rely on barcodes to serve customers as quickly as possible.

 What are EAN-13 barcodes used for?